- Created: Wednesday, 26 May 2004 14:50

 The Stick in the Mud cafe is at 6715 Eustace Ave, a right turn on Otter Point road in the Sooke village if you are coming in from Victoria... and then a quick left.

 Coffee is roasted in house by David Evans and crew and is top notch.
 The Stick in the Mud is one of Sooke's main coffee spots, is full appreciated by the local community - and is generally packed during "Sooke Coffee Time..." which is pretty much all the time!

-2% Jazz - Hillside & Douglas - and open in the Hudson building, Douglas & Fisgard!
+2% Jazz - Hillside & Douglas and the Hudson building - Douglas & Fisgard!